Skip to content

 physical108 SU05

-Each information flow on the ARC-IT website is hyperloinked.
-For example, by clicking on the information flow (1C) time local form between Center and Service Monitor System
+Each information flow on the ARC-IT website is hyperlinked.
+For example, when a user clicks on the information flow (1C) time local form between Center and Service Monitor System,

 (1C) time local form